 Lancaster has lots of ways to encourage service user and carer involvement, but we hope in the future we can better engage people, service-users or otherwise, from a wider range of cultural and personal backgrounds.

 Response: Inclusive practice in clinical psychology is sadly still in its infancy.
 Teaching is in part reflective of this wider issue.
 Teachers / tutors are individuals as well, with diverse skill sets.
 Some naturally include diversity as part of their teaching, but for everyone it is a learning experience.
-Lancaster does work very hard on this process, and it is hoped that the inclusivity in teaching event in the summer of 2011 will go some way to continuing this process.
+Lancaster does work very hard on this process, and it is hoped that the annual inclusivity event will go some way to continuing this process.
 We will continue to work with all stakeholders (e.g. LUPIN, Trainees, Staff) to improve the natural inclusion of all in teaching sessions.